hadasbi/SPIRAL.web.tool/README.md

+THIS REPO CONTAINS CODE TO A WEBSITE THAT ENABLES DATA UPLOAD BY THE USER, THEN RUNS SPIRAL ON OUT SERVER AND DISPLAYS THE RESULTS PANEL.
+WE ULTMATELY CAME TO THE CONCLUSION THAT THIS IS NOT THE RIGHT SOLUTION.
+INSTEAD, WE DEVELOPED A SPIRAL SOFTWARE THAT THE USER CAN DOWNLOAD AND RUN ON ANY SERVER.
+THE RESULT.ZIP FILE CAN THEN BE UPLOADED TO OUT WEBSITE TO VIEW THE RESULTS PANEL.
+FULL DETAILS ARE AVAILABLE AT: https://spiral.technion.ac.il/

 # SPIRAL
 SPIRAL is an algorithm that relies on a Gaussian statistical model to produce a comprehensive overview of significant processes in single cell RNA-seq, spatial transcriptomics or bulk RNA-seq.
 SPIRAL detects biological processes by identifying the subset of genes involved and the subset of cells, spots or samples.

-SPIRAL is available as a web interface at https://spiral.technion.ac.il/ (currently only available in the Technion).
+SPIRAL is available as a web interface at https://spiral.technion.ac.il/.
 You can also run SPIRAL locally by downloading the repository, and then run SPIRAL_local_run.py.

 ## How to run the SPIRAL algorithm on your data locally